The shared responsibility model, cloud misconfigurations, and how to secure cloud accounts and data.

 Who’s actually securing your cloud?

-Microsoft secures the servers — but your data, your accounts, and your sharing settings are on you, and misconfiguration is how most cloud breaches happen.
+Microsoft secures the servers.
+Your data, your accounts and your sharing settings are on you, and misconfiguration is how most cloud breaches happen.
 Mobile Techs IT Service helps Gold Coast businesses lock down their side of the shared responsibility model: Microsoft 365 security reviews, MFA and conditional access rollout, admin role and permission audits, external sharing controls, and proper cloud backup.
-Home users welcome too — on-site or remote, anywhere in Australia.
+Home users welcome too, on-site or remote, anywhere in Australia.